yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ Radaris
 Find your information here: [http://radaris.com](http://radaris.com/).
 Click on &quot;control information&quot; and &quot;remove information&quot; by clicking on the X next to it or by removing specific listings.
 You can also privatize your account.
 You unfortunately need to register to remove information, and are limited to removing six items at a time.
 (I recommend removing items even if you privatize your account because these settings don’t always stick.)
 Details are here: [http://radaris.com/page/how-to-remove](http://radaris.com/page/how-to-remove)

+### Rehold
+Look up your home address here: [https://rehold.com/](https://rehold.com/).
+If there is a number or name next to it you’d like removed, click on  the red “remove” button next to it.
+You will need to enter your name and email address and solve a captcha.

 ### 💰 SearchBug
-Unfortunately, you have to sign up with a credit card to search for your information at [https://www.searchbug.com](https://www.searchbug.com/), but you can email [support@searchbug.zohodesk.com](mailto:support@searchbug.zohodesk.com) to ask them to block the display of your personal information from being listed.
-Additional contact info is listed here: https://www.searchbug.com/contact-us.aspx.
+Unfortunately, you have to sign up with a credit card to search for your information at [https://www.searchbug.com](https://www.searchbug.com/), though your first search is free.
+You can contact SearchBug using the contact form or chat link on this page [https://www.searchbug.com/contact-us.aspx](https://www.searchbug.com/contact-us.aspx) or via phone or text at (760) 652-4050 or via fax at (760) 454-7341 to to ask them to block the display of your personal information.

 ### SearchPeopleFree
 FInd your information here: [https://www.searchpeoplefree.com/](https://www.searchpeoplefree.com/), making sure to search by name, phone number, address and email address: Opt out here: [https://www.searchpeoplefree.com/opt-out](https://www.searchpeoplefree.com/opt-out).